tomvanilla37/SERPgen/README.md

   --memory 8000M --cpu 2 --allow-unauthenticated
 ```

-Save the generated url  in a safe place.
+After a successful depoyment, save the generated link of your API website.
+Replace the link of api in the function *key_to_text* in the file *UI/serp_backend.py*

 ## How to deploy the UI to Heroku and GCP
 ### How to deply the UI to Heroku